 Hidden away deep in the Yorkshire Dales, you’ll find Britain’s biggest and highest public artwork, 1,375 feet above sea level.
-Coldstones Cut offers visitors incredible views of the 30-hectare working quarry below and the surrounding Yorkshire Dales, but the real surprise is that there’s no sign of the artwork from the road!
+Coldstones Cut offers visitors incredible views of the 30-hectare working Coldstones quarry below and the surrounding Yorkshire Dales, but the real surprise is that there’s no sign of this massive artwork from the road!

 What Inspired the Coldstones Cut?

-Four local partners collaborated to develop and build the Coldstones Cut, to provide a safe place for local schoolchildren to visit and view the Coldstones Quarry.
+Four local partners worked together to develop and build the Coldstones Cut.
+They wanted to provide a safe place for local schoolchildren to visit and view the Coldstones Quarry.

 5 Things to See When Visiting Coldstones Cut

 A 500-metre uphill trek from the car park feels like a trip into the unknown.
 Suddenly, the path bears right to reveal the first signs that there’s something to see in this bleak and remote location.

 A flight of steps carved into the hillside looms, topped by a giant sculpture of a yellow bicycle.
 This pays homage to the hardy competitors in the “Tour de Yorkshire” and the unforgiving Yorkshire landscape that they traversed.

 Coldstones Cut is also on the route of the 170-mile coast to coast “Way of the Roses” cycle trail from Morecambe on the UK’s west coast to Bridlington on the east coast.